-Flex office: Beyond cost optimisation towards an employee experience focus21 juni 2022
+Flex office: Beyond cost optimisation towards an employee experience focus21 september 2022

 Initially designed to optimise and reduce space with an eye towards saving costs, the concept of flex office is now expanding: to improve the employee experience.
 Indeed, although 77% of companies admit that the main reason for switching to flex office remains cost reduction¹, the desire is growing to couple this transformation with the intention to provide real added value to users.
 It is no longer simply a question of saying, we are switching to flex office to reduce our space or to rethink it, but also to take advantage of this reorganisation to make offices more pleasant, adaptable and to offer authentic additional services that will ultimately contribute to enhancing the on-site experience and well-being at work.